12 Million Black Voices: Reception

 Reception was, according to the scholar Jack B. Moore, "unusually complimentary, particularly considering its clearly uncomplimentary portrait of life that white Americans had forced upon black Americans".
 Moore continued to note that it stands out as "a smashing critical success" when considering how Wright's later works were received.
 Nicholas Natanson in 1992 wrote that the book had "received some play in the general-circulation press", some of which was characterized by "echoes" of white guilt.

 The book was republished in 1988.

 Analysis

 The book has been analyzed by various critics, several of whom have noted its relative lack of attention.
-In 1982 John M. Reilly analyzed how the book was written as if sermons given by a preacher.
+In 1982 John M. Reilly analyzed how the book was written as if it were sermons given by a preacher.
 Moore (1989) drew comparisons between the work and documentary films, as it aimed to be an accessible work, specifically referencing The March of Time, The Plow That Broke the Plains, and The River.
 In 2006, Jeff Allred wrote an essay on the book and its connection to collective identity.